Karaka-Management/Karaka/caching,_sessions,_local_storage_&_cookies.md

 $resposne->setHeader('Cache-Control', 'Cache-Control: max-age=2592000');
 ```

-In order to trigger a re-cache of stylesheets or javascript files make sure to include their version hash as file name.
-This way version updates will result in a new file name and will be re-cached by the client browser.
+In order to trigger a re-cache of stylesheets or javascript files make sure to update the version in the `Controller.php` file.
+This way version updates will result in a new virtual file uri and result in a re-cache.

 Example usage:

 ```
 $head->addAsset(AssetType::JS, $request->getUri()->getBase() .
-'Modules/Media/ModuleMedia_' . self::$version . '.js');
+'Modules/Media/ModuleMedia.js?v=' . self::MODULE_VERSION);
 ```

 ## Sessions